Stein Institute for Research on Aging

-Although understanding of aging has improved enormously during the last decades, most of the prior research focused on the negative sides of aging such as age-related disability, dementia, or depression (see: ageism).
 The more than 150 scientists at the Stein Institute are investigating predictors and associations of successful cognitive and emotional aging.
 Understanding these processes requires contributions from basic sciences like neurobiology and genetics, along with the input from clinical medicine and social sciences, such as medical anthropology.

 History

-The specific focus of the Stein Institute's research has shifted over the years since its inception in 1983.
+The focus of the Stein Institute's research has shifted over the years since its inception in 1983.
 In the beginning, the primary emphasis was on Alzheimer's disease.
 Later, this scope was broadened to include various age-related disorders such as cancer and arthritis.
-Dilip V. Jeste, on assuming directorship of the Stein Institute in 2004, set the Institute's main focus on successful aging.
+Dilip V. Jeste, taking over as director in 2004 set the Institute's main focus on successful aging.

+Alison A. Moore, MD, MPH, FACP, AGSF, became Director in 2024 with research efforts in geroscience, or the study of factors that drive aging and differences in trajectories of health.